yismaili/Inception/README.md

 The Docker Engine is the management component of Docker.
 It looks after the local image cache, downloading images when you need them, and reusing

-# Building Docker images

- 1 - Using a container image from Docker Hub
+# Using a container image from Docker Hub
 Pull the container image for the web-ping application:

         docker image pull diamol/ch03-web-ping